scrollmapper/bible_databases/docs/main_readme/introduction.md

-# Bible Versions and Cross-Reference Databases: MySQL, CSV, JSON, YAML, TXT, MD.
+# Bible Versions and Cross-Reference Databases: MySQL, SQLite, CSV, JSON, YAML, TXT, MD.

 This is a collection of bible versions in different formats.
 Here are some quick introductions: